lbryio/lbry-sec/faq.md

 ### What are the specific charges?

 Simply put, the SEC believes that the LBRY Credits are securities and should have been registered with the SEC prior to selling.
 This case is about overregulation.
-On a positive note, the SEC is not alleging fraud, and is not charging any individuals.
+The SEC is not alleging fraud and is not charging any individuals.

 However, the SEC believes that, at a minimum, the following transactions were unregistered securities offerings: